nickolashkraus/continuing-education/LFS151x/README.md

 - [x] Chapter 18: Internet of Things (IoT)
 - [x] Chapter 19: Serverless Computing
 - [x] Chapter 20: Distributed Tracing
+- [x] Chapter 21: How to Be Successful in the Cloud